Ozone Cracking in Tires: 6 Signs to Replace Them

 Where Does Ozone Come From, and Why Does Storage Matter?

-Ozone can form near electrical discharge and in outdoor air when sunlight reacts with certain pollutants.
-That means both local sources and regional smog can affect stored tires.
+Ozone can form near electrical discharge and in outdoor air when sunlight reacts with nitrogen oxides (NOx) and volatile organic compounds (VOCs).
+That means both local shop sources and regional smog can affect stored tires.

 Control ozone exposure by keeping tires away from sunlight, electric motors, compressors, chargers, and other discharge sources.